 You were known for your work in the drones industry and know, after selling the start-up you funded you’re coming into industrial robotics.
 Can you tell us more about the transition?

-My brother David and I founded Erle in 2014 to make drones manufacturing easier.
-After selling the company, we took separate paths, he’s now taking his own endeavour, by founding a robot cyber-security start-up and I took over leadership of Acutronic Robotics, the company resulting of the acquisition of Erle by the Swiss conglomerate Acutronic.
-We are now a dynamic team of some 30 young men and women and we’ve just launched our first range of products: a ROS 2 native modular robotic arm, an open controller for robots, modular robot grippers and robot motors… They’re having a fantastic performance in the market and we’re excited about that.
+My brother David and I founded Erle Robotics in 2014 to make drones manufacturing easier.
+After selling the company, we took separate paths, he’s now taking his own endeavour, by founding a robot cyber-security start-up and I took over leadership of Acutronic Robotics, the robotics company resulting of the acquisition of Erle by the Swiss conglomerate Acutronic.
+We are now a dynamic team of some 30 young men and women and we’ve just launched our first range of products: a ROS 2 native modular robotic arm, an open controller for robots, modular robot grippers and robot joints… They’re having a fantastic performance in the market and we’re excited about that.

 ROS is a stack of robot programming tools.
 It’s and open code, flexible framework to create robot software.
 Its origins are in the University of Stanford in California back in 2007, nowadays many if not the most of robotic manufacturers are working with ROS.